jiem3/MultiFuncClustering/code/README.md

 reshape2: 1.4.4

-There are four files and one folder under this directory, which are listed below.
+There are six files and one folder under this directory, which are listed below.

 Files: